GW-Rocket-Team/2019_Telemetry/README.md

 # 2019_Telemetry
-Code for a telemetry sytem developed separately from the senior design telemetry system.
+Code for a telemetry system developed separately from the senior design telemetry system.